 Organizational Service Desk Structure or Type of Service Desk

 There are many ways of structuring your service desks and locating them.
 The correct solution will vary for the different organizations.
-The primary options are explained below, but in reality, an organization may need to implement a structure that combines a number of these options to fully meet the business needs following the business understandings.
+The primary options are explained below, but, an organization may need to implement a structure that combines a number of these options to fully meet the business needs following the business understandings.

 Local Service Desk